KaanIsmet/Ollama-Chat-CLI/README.md

 An enhanced command-line interface for Ollama that adds persistent chat sessions, starring, tagging, and export functionality to your AI conversations.

+## Disclaimer
+This is only a prototype, so use it at your own risk.
+Under the Apache 2.0 License, I am not liable for any outcomes that might happen when you run this app.

 ## Features

 - 💬 **Persistent Chat Sessions** - Save and resume conversations across sessions